 Hervé has come very near throwing over the Class Struggle along with Internationalism.
 He is now under accusations in the Party on this charge of heresy.
-Whether or not the indictment is founded, I am not sure, but he has certainly tended to include in his friends of liberty and to the working class in this army of the future elèments of society which it was country to realize that the Magons are friends of not formerly fashionable to call proletarians.
+Whether or not the indictment is founded, I am not sure, but he has certainly tended to include in his friends of liberty and to the working class in this army of the future elements of society which it was

-.
 There is a third class-and I find myself in agreement with them-who frankly admit the death of the old International.
 They do not expect any miraculous resurrection.
 But they quite confidently expect that, with the return of peace, the logic of events which created the International Movement before will again exert its influence.
 The Internationale is dead, but it will be reborn.

 As the months of war slip by, peace approaches.
 The human animal is so adaptable that there have been times when it seemed as if War was normal and that the present conflict might go on and on indefinitely.
 But today the belligerents-all the belligerents-are beginning to see the end of their resources-their resources in money and munitions and men.
-In this desperate fight which is going on as I write (March I, 1916) about Verdun, each side-to take only one example-is burning mountains of munitions.
+In this desperate fight which is going on as I write (March 1, 1916) about Verdun, each side-to take only one example-is burning mountains of munitions.
 In the Champagne offensive last September the French burned nearly four months' output of the combined munition factories of France and the Uniteed States.
 There is every indication that the consumption of shrapnel in this affair near Verdun is greater.
 The end may still be a long way off, but no one can reasonably dream of such consumption of wealth going on indefinitely.